-As required under the Nasdaq listing standards, a majority of the members of a listed company's Board must qualify as "independent," as affirmatively determined by the Board.
+As required under the listing standards of the Nasdaq Stock Market ("Nasdaq"), a majority of the members of a listed company's Board must qualify as "independent," as affirmatively determined by the Board.
 The Board consults with our counsel to ensure that the Board's determinations are consistent with relevant securities and other laws and regulations regarding the definition of "independent," including those set forth in pertinent listing standards of Nasdaq, as in effect from time to time.